KEY RULES FOR THE STUDENTS

 - Project/Thesis/Internship/Field Work: Graduate students willing to take Thesis will not be able to register more than 12 credits out of a total of 18 credits in a single trimester.
 The completion period of all undergraduate Project/Thesis/Internship works irrespective of credit hours shall be 2 (two) trimesters following the trimester on which last registration of the same has been made.
-The completion period of Thesis/Research Paper or Project/Internship/Field Work in case of Graduate Programs having 3 Credit Hours will be same as above.
+The completion period of Thesis/Research Paper or Project/Internship/Field Work in case of Graduate Programs having 3 Credit Hours will be the same as above.
 The completion period of all such works having more than 3 Credit Hours will, however, be 3 (three) trimesters following the trimester on which the last registration is made.

 - Self-Study System: A student can take course(s) under Self-Study System if only 20 credits out of the total credits remain to be completed.
 However, a student will not be allowed to take a course under self-study system if that course is offered by the department in that particular trimester.
-Maximum number of students shall not exceed 6 (six) in a particular course under Self-Study System.
+The maximum number of students shall not exceed 6 (six) in a particular course under Self-Study System.
 The courses taken under Self-Study System should be completed within the trimester in which the registration of courses has been made.
 If the courses are not completed within the scheduled trimester, concerned students will be given “F” grade for the respective Self-Study courses.

 - Minimum & Maximum Period of Time for Completion of Degree: The minimum period of time for completion of any undergraduate degree will be 3 (three) years.
 This period will, however, be 2 (two) years for Credit Transferred Students.
 The minimum period of time for completion of any graduate degree will be 1 (one) year.
 The maximum allowable time for completion of any undergraduate degree will be 6 (six) years and for any graduate degree 4 (four) years.

 - Academic Probation: